Green field with trees and misty mountains.

 Liouguei, Kaohsiung

-Kaohsiung Kaohsiung Yellow Tea
+Kaohsiung local art Brewing Kaohsiung Yellow Tea

 We took a trip down south in search of small-town Taiwanese flavors.
 From Tainan, we drove up the steep mountain in Kaohsiung reaching a colorful aboriginal community in Liouguei.
 Our sources tell us there are tiny batches of tea being made from indigenous wild tea trees.
 Turns out it was the Japanese officers from the era of occupation who taught this community the basics of tea making.
 The family sells most of their crop to larger tea collectives but keep a small portion for themselves to produce to finished projects.
 They make less than ten kilos a year and we couldn't resist bringing some back for you to taste.